Komarovec/SpiderControl/README.md

-# VoiceControl
+# SpiderControl
-Send voice commands via BLE.
+Control your robotic spider via BLE using your voice of keyboard.